 documentcheck.inaccessible

-This highlighted issue happens when an Edge Node in the mesh is selected to forward the print job to the printer but can't fetch the document from the user's computer (or Cloud Node if enabled).
-Most commonly this happens when the user who printed the job is outside the network.
+This highlighted issue happens when an Edge Node is selected to forward the print job to the printer but fails to fetch the document from the user's computer (or Cloud Node if enabled).
+This often happens when the user who printed the job is outside the network and the Cloud Node is not turned on.

 Possible causes: